PassWeaver API

 Item types

-Item types are categorized, and they just consist of a code and a description.
+Item types are “labels” you can attach to items: and they consist of a code and a description that will help you to organize and search your items.

 Folders

-Folders, just like in a file system, hold collections of items and/or subfolders.
+Folders, just like in a file system, hold collections of items and/or other folders.
 Each folder may hold specific persmissions for a given group, and will inherit parent’s permissions (see ‘Permissions’ below).

 PassWeaver API has 2 predefined folders that cannot be modified or deleted: